anttisalonen/progbook/rst/c_stack.rst

     | 0x50000004 | 4        |
     | 0x50000000 | 3        |

+What we have here is our stack with three entries: The first one (from the bottom) resides in address 0x50000000 and has been set to 3, i.e. it represents our variable "a".
+The second one is our variable "b" and the third is our variable "x".
+(The specific number 0x50000000 is in reality OS and CPU dependent and often arbitrary; we use 0x50000000 here for illustration purposes.)

 .. topic:: What's the 0x

   0x denotes *hexadecimal numbers*.
 They're just like regular (decimal) numbers, but we include letters a-f for numbers 10-15.